-Over the next few months, we'll also be hosting a virtual training for school staff to learn more about supporting students and families to complete their financial aid applications, and releasing updated data tools to help schools track completion progress.

-Please contact us at fafsa@edtrustny.org if there is any additional information or assistance that we can provide.
+Over the next few months, we'll be releasing our updated data tool to help schools track FAFSA completion progress.
+Please contact us at fafsa@edtrustny.org if there is any additional information or assistance we can provide.

 10 evidence-based practices to support all your seniors to complete their financial aid for college applications